Skip to main content

 StatusMySQL instance status

-- For details, see Instance lifecycle and status values
+- For details, refer to Instance lifecycle and status values

-Availability statusState of data replication between MySQL instances, applicable only when High availability is selected
+Availability statusStatus of data replication between MySQL instances, applicable only when High availability is selected

 RoleRole of the instance

-- For details, see Instance availability configuration and roles
+- For details, refer to Instance availability configuration and roles

-UptimeElapsed time since the instance was created or updated due to restart or failover
+UptimeElapsed time since the instance was last updated due to restart or failover

-In the Monitoring tab, you can check monitoring results for MySQL instance groups.
+In the Monitoring tab, you can check the monitoring results of a MySQL instance group.

-1. Go to the KakaoCloud Console > Data Store > MySQL menu.
+1. Go to KakaoCloud Console > Data Store > MySQL.

 - Options: MySQL / CPU / Memory / FileSystem / Disk / Network